amandakeasson/TVB_C/README.md

 • The relative folder structure, i.e., the location of the folders 'input' and 'output' relative to the program binary needs to remain stable, otherwise the program won't be able to read or write data.

 • Due to optimization reasons, the number of nodes must be divisible by four.
-If the number of nodes is not divisible by four, "fake" regions must be added that contain zero coupling to other nodes (all zeros in capacities matrix).
+If the number of nodes is not divisible by four, "fake" regions must be added that contain zero coupling to other nodes (all zeros in strength matrix).

 # Compilation